FlorinCS/FreeTime-Projects/README.md

 # FreeTime-Projects
 This are FreeTime Projects that I did in the beginning just for fun or to get use to it.
-So dontjudge me:):)
+So dont judge me:):)